Axe Skills A Workshop for Women with Kathleen - Circle of Life Rediscovery CIC

 You will walk away proud with a skill you can take home to use in every day life and pass on to others.
 Every successfully split piece of wood feels like a good achievement and that feeling never gets old.

-We need you to bring your own forest axe with a medium length (roughly 50cm) handle which is a good allrounder and safest to work with.
+We need you to bring your own forest axe with a medium length (roughly 50cm) handle which is a good allrounder and safest to work with or and a Bill Hook!
 We recommend knee pads too, if you want to be comfortable and stay dry on wet ground.
 Outdoor friendly clothes and shoes including water proofs in case of rain.

 Aims for this Axe Skills workshop: